 Figure 5.1: Techniques for linear models classified by number of predictors and number of response variables, and whether these are quantitative vs. discrete

-When the predictor variables are all categorical, like gender or level of education, methods like the simple \(t\)-test, one-way ANOVA and factorial ANOVA with \(q=1\) outcome measures all have simple extensions to the case of \(q>1\) outcomes.
+When the predictor variables are all discrete or categorical, such as gender or level of education, methods like the simple \(t\)-test, one-way ANOVA and factorial ANOVA with \(q=1\) outcome measures all have simple extensions to the case of \(q>1\) outcomes.

 History Corner

-Well, like twins separated at birth, they grew up in homes in different places and with different parents, who were free to choose their own names.
+Well, like twins separated at birth, they grew up in homes in different places and with different parents, who were each free to choose their own names, not recognizing their shared DNA.

 5.1 Linear combinations